Assistance League of Ventura County

 Teens Helping Teens

-Managed and supported by the Assisteens auxiliary, provides homeless teens and teens in foster care with Christmas stockings filled with personal hygiene products, games, toys, and food, retail and entertainment gift cards.
-Also given are gift cards to celebrate middle school and high school graduates.
+Managed and supported by the Assisteens auxiliary, which is comprised of boys and girls in the 7th through 12th grade, this program provides homeless teens and teens in foster care with holiday gifts that include personal hygiene products, games and toys, and food, retail and entertainment gift cards.
+Also given are gift cards for food to alleviate hunger during school breaks.

 Assault Survivor Kits